education.vic.gov.au

 Principals are responsible for ensuring they and their staff have appropriate asset management knowledge, skills, and experience.

-Principals’ responsibilities include:
+Principals’ responsibilities in these areas include:

 • attending and/or providing access to relevant staff to participate in Bricks and Mortar workshops

-• attending and/or providing access to relevant staff to participate in AMP phase 1 for capital works, if an announcement is made.
+• attending and/or providing access to relevant staff to participate in AMP phase 1 for capital works, if an announcement is made

 School councils